Shale Hills dog park, West Hoxton

 We’ve created a fabulous new playground, BBQ and picnic facilities, walking and cycling tracks, and all the essentials like toilets, car parks, sealed roads and shade structures.

-Current work: A nature play area near the creek line, new amenities building and more picnic and BBQ facilities are in progress and scheduled to open September 2019.
+Current work: A nature play area near the creek line, new amenities building and more picnic and BBQ facilities is now open.

 We’ve also been planting new street trees along the Great Western Highway between the M7 and Eastern Creek at Bungarribee, in partnership with Blacktown City Council and Roads and Maritime Services.
 The trees are established and as well as providing instant shade they will help ‘green’ the highway.